AdobeXD/plugin-samples/tutorials/how-to-create-deep-links/index.md

 ## Prerequisites

 - Plugin listing deep-linking only works with users on Adobe XD 14+ (release in December 2018)
-- Your plugin should have a plugin ID and be [listed on the plugin manager](/distribution/how-to-submit-to-plugin-manager.html)
+- Your plugin should have a plugin ID and be [listed on the Plugin Manager](/distribution/how-to-submit-to-plugin-manager.html)

 ## URL & Parameters